 - Personal items to help make your new home comfortable, cozy, and yours!

 - Entertainment electronics (stereo, television, video games, DVD player, etc.)

 - Iron and ironing board

 - Candles, incense or anything with a flame.
-Smoking is not permitted in the hall.
+Smoking and vaping are not permitted in the hall.